rubanraj-r/stat.js/README.md

-Provides You a Rich Models for Statistical Computing using NodeJS
+<p> Provides You a Rich Models for Statistical Computing using NodeJS <p>